 If you enjoy Len Deighton's books and films inspired by them and want to find out the stories behind them and more about the career of this great British writer, the Deighton Dossier is the right place to start!

-Find out new information on new TV adaptations, book editions and other news about the author.
+Find out the latest information on film and TV adaptations, book editions, newly discovered rare items and other news about the author.